Barcoding34

 Generating your own barcodes, however, isn’t for everyone.
 If you need your barcodes to be recognized globally, you need GS1-registered barcodes.
 For those, you can visit our official inFlow GTIN Barcode Shop to purchase single barcodes for only $30 with no renewal fee.
 However, if you need more than ten barcodes, we recommend purchasing a company prefix directly from the GS1 website.

-As a quick final example, here’s what a product list spreadsheet could look like:
+As a quick final example, here’s what an inventory list spreadsheet could look like:

 Step 2: Label your inventory